 You can retire and receive your benefits in full from your normal pension age.

-Your benefits may be reduced if you access them before your normal pension age and you do not have protection under The Rule of 85.
+Your benefits may be reduced if you access them after 60 but before your normal pension age and you do not have protection under The Rule of 85.

 Your normal pension age is 65 for any benefits you built up before 1 April 2015.